aspramsh/ExchangeRate.Aggregator/README.md

 Future improvements:
 1. Fluent validation
+2. Add postgreSQL connection to docker-compose (the container creation is finished but it can't connect to database)
-2. Lookup APIs
+3. Lookup APIs
-3. Separate DB for parser and data synchronization.
+4. Separate DB for parser and data synchronization.
-4. Unit tests
+5. Unit tests

 Run the following projects: